NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

 = 16 2015xxxx =
-* Fixed autoloadiing for specific web hosts.
+* Fix: Fixed autoloading error for specific web hosts.
+* Comments: Can now keep comments synced between linked posts.
+* New: Premium Pack Plugin: Duplicate Attachments drastically speeds up broadcasting when using attachments.
+Also retains any manual modifications to the attachment thumbnails.
+* User Blog Settings: "On" for checkboxes no longer forces the checkbox to be ticked.
+* Fix: Form actions were incorrect for some non-standard installations, causing forms to timeout.

 = 15 20141218 =
 * Code: Allow other plugins to prevent term creation.